Chapter 5: AIDET and Cultural Competency

 Justice, a principle and moral obligation to act on the basis of equality and equity, is a standard linked to fairness for all in society.[23]
 The ANA states this obligation guarantees not only basic rights (respect, human dignity, autonomy, security, and safety) but also fairness in all operations of societal structures.
 This includes care being delivered with fairness, rightness, correctness, unbiasedness, and inclusiveness while being based on well-founded reason and evidence.[24]

-Social justice is related to respect, equity, and inclusion.
+Social justice is related to respect and equity.
 The ANA defines social justice as equal rights, equal treatment, and equitable opportunities for all.[25]
 The ANA further states, “Nurses need to model the profession’s commitment to social justice and health through actions and advocacy to address the social determinants of health and promote well-being in all settings within society.”[26]
 Social determinants of health are nonmedical factors that influence health outcomes, including conditions in which people are born, grow, work, live, and age, and the wider sets of forces and systems shaping the conditions of daily life.[27]
 Health outcomes impacted by social determinants of health are referred to as health disparities.
 Health disparities are further discussed in a subsection later in this chapter.

 Cultural Competence